GayatriPaul-DataAnalyst/Portfolio/README.md

 Connect with me on [Linkedin](https://www.linkedin.com/in/gayatripaul)

-Here are a few projects I worked on.
-I have used R studio, python, Tableau and MS Excel.

 # Project 1: Cyclistic Bike Share Analysis

 This is the case study from Google Analytics Capstone Project.